Eruvaer74/laravel-charts/readme.md

 - `withoutGlobalScopes` (optional) - removes global scope restriction from queried model
 - `with_trashed` (optional) - includes soft deleted models
 - `only_trashed` (optional) - only displays soft deleted models
 - `top_results` (optional, integer) - limit number of results shown, see [Issue #49](https://github.com/LaravelDaily/laravel-charts/issues/49)
 - `chart_color` (optional, value in rgba, like "0,255,255") - defines the color of the chart
 - `labels` (optional, array with key and value) - defines key value array mapping old and new values
 - `hidden` (optional, boolean) hides the current dataset.
 Useful when having multiple datasets in one chart
 - `stacked` (optional, boolean, only for bar chart) stacks the chart data when dates or strings match instead of showing it next to eachother
+- `caching_key`(optional) - a unique string to identify the chart
+- `caching_time` (optional) - number of seconds the data remains in the cache

 - - - - -